 Here you have my thoughts about leadership.
 Leadership is leadership.
 Yes, of course, a leader must have a vision — and must be able to get things done.
 A leader must have great follow through and, in my opinion, must be able to work well with others.
 The skill set is basically the same whether you are a teacher leader in your building, a principal leader of your school — or the U.S. Secretary of Education — or the Prez himself.
 Help me brainstorm.
 Leave your own ideas about leadership.
-As I read your comments, I will add the ones I think useful for Arne and (don’t we wish!)
-President Obama to see — the skills that perhaps they aren’t taking advantage of as they lead the Great American School Reform Movement.
+As I read your comments, I will add the ones I think useful for our politicians to see — the skills that perhaps they themselves aren’t taking advantage of as they lead the Great American School Reform Movement.

-Have you ever watched “Undercover Boss” on CBS Sunday night?
-What a humbling experience for a CEO, who finds that his employees “in the trenches” know much more than he does about the inner workings of his company.
+Have you ever watched the TV show, “Undercover Boss?”
+What a humbling experience for a CEO to realize that his employees “in the trenches” know much more than he does about the inner workings of his company.

 As a principal, I found this rule to be the most important of all:

-Follow up November 12, 2010 from a blog found on edweek.org
+I followed up the above post on November 12, 2010 after I read a blog found on edweek.org

-The writer is Chris Hitch, an administrator.
-The post is called “When the Boss Says, ‘I Think’ the Thinking Stops.”
+The writer is Chris Hitch, a school administrator.
+The post is called “When the Boss Says, ‘I Think,’ the Thinking Stops.”
 Below is a quote from his post.
 Read it.
 Notice who gave him this good advice.

 Leadership Rule #2:“The best leaders put a great deal of effort into defining the issue/challenge/opportunity and the parameters.
 They focus on the “what”, “when”, and “why” but have their team focus on the “how” within the parameters that were set.”

 Leadership Rule #3: What do you think?
 What traits make up a good leader?
 I am listening.
 I’ll be waiting to read your thoughts in the comment section below.